lsexton21/ui-portfolio/markdowns/dashboardGraphs.md

 ---

-#### Again, there are so many layers within this dashboard page, but I focused on showing my code for creating the Tenant chart (which is the one on the top right)
+#### As you would expect, there are so many layers within this dashboard page, but I focused on showing my code for creating the Tenant chart (which is the one on the top right)

 ```
 import Helpers from "../../helpers/Helpers.js";